7 Reasons Why I Love Exam Gloves for Cooking Uses

 Works with ice cream balls, too.

-4. Protect from unsociable odors
+4. Protect hands from unsociable odors

 If you don’t want your hands to smell like garlic or onions when you shake hands with the President after fixing his next state dinner, wear gloves.

-5. Barrier against natural toxins
+5. Provide a barrier against natural toxins

 Ever chop a fresh pepper and then rub your eyes?
 Believe me.
 Wearing gloves is a very good idea.
 I don’t recommend making one of the most popular recipes on this blog without them.